-I first touched clay in 1978 when I took a class at a local summer pottery in the San Fransisco bay area with Skip Esquierdo.
+I first touched clay in 1978 at the age of five, when I took a class at a local summer pottery in the San Fransisco bay area with Skip Esquierdo.

 Many years later I found myself under the tutelage of the very same instructor when I was in my early twenties.
 I learned how to throw on the wheel and the nuances of firing.
 During this time I studied sculpture with Clayton Theil who taught me hand-building, slab construction and stone carving.
 Through Clayton I was fortunate to meet with Manuel Neri in his studio a few times.